frittna/Crypto_Coin_Ticker/README.md

 - It is prepared for the use of a Neopixel RGB-LED bar (i use the built-in one in the Battery-Bottom Module for M5Stack/Fire with rgb 10 LEDs)

 - The settings will remain stored in internal memory after a reset.
+No SD-Card is needed after you have loaded your settings once! (thats new!)

 - If no SD-Card is installed it will try to load these settings again.